DSIN-INSA-Strasbourg/Hermes-doc/content/5. Development/plugins/clients/_index.md

 #### DataObject instances

-Each data type's object can be used intuitively through a `DataObject` instance.
+Each data type object can be used intuitively through a `DataObject` instance.
 Let's use a simple example with this `User` object values (without a mail) from datamodel below :

 ```json